Benefits of using folate for hair growth

-If you’re experiencing thinning hair, you could try folate for hair growth.
-Just like our body needs nourishment to stay healthy, our hair too needs certain nutrients to maintain a healthy growth cycle.
-These nutrients reach our scalp and hair follicles through a well-balanced and healthy diet.
+If you’re experiencing thinning hair, you could try folate to support hair growth.
+Just like our body needs nourishment to stay healthy, our hair needs certain nutrients to maintain a healthy growth cycle.
+These nutrients can support nourishing our scalp and hair follicles through a well-balanced and healthy diet — along with smart supplementation when needed.
 When we talk about healthy hair growth, we cannot ignore the benefits of folate, which is a water-soluble B vitamin.
-Like other vitamins, it doesn’t promote hair growth on its own, but in conjunction with other B vitamins.
+Like other vitamins, it doesn’t promote hair growth on its own, but as a team in conjunction with other B vitamins.
 It’s not only good for our hair, but also helps in the formation of red blood cells and maintaining a healthy body.

-Excellent sources of folate in natural food are green leafy vegetables, citrus fruits, avocados, okra, asparagus, beans, beets, broccoli, nuts and seeds.
+Excellent sources of folate in natural food are green leafy vegetables, citrus fruits, edamame, avocados, asparagus, beans, beets, and broccoli.
 In the US, most cereal and grain products are fortified with folate.
-Eat plenty of these to help increase your hair growth rate.
+Eating a variety of these may help support your hair growth rate.

 Some people get enough folate from their normal diet, while some may need to take supplements to get enough.
-The need for folate increases as you get older.
-People aged 14 and older need 400 micrograms per day.
-If you’re pregnant you should increase your intake to 500 micrograms per day.
-If you want to eat more folate for hair growth, talk to your doctor about the right dosage.
-And if you’re getting folate through a supplement, alway use an active or methylated folate, such as Quatrefolic (which Nutrafol uses in its B-booster).
+Becoming at-risk of not reaching daily folate goals is usually associated with underlying factors such as poor diet, alcoholism, or issues with absorption, which can stem from medical conditions, imbalances of the gut flora, or even stress.
+People aged 14 and older are recommended to aim for 400 micrograms of folate per day.
+If you’re pregnant, it is recommended to increase intake to 600 micrograms per day.
+If you want to eat more folate for hair growth, talk to your doctor about the daily amount that may be right for you.

-In short, if you eat enough folate it can help the regeneration of cells.
-It works in conjunction with other vitamins to assist the metabolism of proteins, the maintenance of DNA, and keep your red blood cells able to transport the oxygen and nutrients you need.
-If you do not get enough folate through your normal diet, considering a natural supplement may be a good option for you.
+In short, ensuring you get enough folate can help in the regeneration of cells, including those of your hair follicles.
+It works in conjunction with other vitamins to assist the metabolism of food, the maintenance of DNA, and supporting the ability of red blood to transport the oxygen and nutrients you need.
+If you do not get enough folate through your normal diet, or are concerned that obstacles are getting in the way of your absorption, considering a natural supplement may be a good option for you.